goessner/mdmath/readme.md

   * Restrictions for inline formulas do not apply.
 * __Can I use math markup in blockquotes ?__
   * We can use inline and display formulas in blockquote sections.
 In order to avoid the blockquote symbol `'>'` being part of a multiline display formula, display formulas have to be written on a single line in blockquote sections.
+  * Opening display formula in blockquote section and closing formula on a line behind the blockquote section resulted in a fatal error until VSCode 1.26.0.
+Now it is safe to do so.
 * __Can I use math markup in code blocks ?__
   * No, math markup in code blocks is shown - as expected - as markup.
 This is consistent now, but in contrast to `mdmath` versions prior to 2.0.
 * __Can I access the HTML source of the markdown file ?__